adnan123k/bmi-calculator-using-swift/README.md

 #  BMI Calculator
-ios native app to calculate Body Mass Index and tell you what you should do
+ios native app to calculate Body Mass Index and tell you what you should do.

 ## supported cases:
 * Underweight: BMI less than 18.5 kg/m^2